dataminer-site/dataminer-site.github.io/docs/guides/python/ibis.md

 ## Create a Database File

 Ibis can work with several file types, but at its core, it connects to existing databases and interacts with the data there.
-You can get started with your own DuckDB databases or create a new one with example data.
+You can get started with your own DataMiner databases or create a new one with example data.

 ```python
 import ibis